 overhead shot of holding chicken drumstick close to camera with more blurred in background

-Preparing Chicken Drumsticks
+How to prepare Chicken Drumsticks

 I did promise a ‘no fuss’ recipe, and that I still do promise.
 BUT, we do need to coat the drumsticks in some sort of seasoning.
-In order to do that you’ll want to create a quick ‘flavour paste’ to slather over the chicken.
+In order to do that, you’ll want to create a quick ‘flavour paste’ to slather over the chicken.
 This simple paste consisting of olive oil, smoked paprika, brown sugar, thyme, onion/garlic powder, salt & cayenne/black pepper is what really brings these drumsticks to life.

 Brown Sugar Chicken Drumsticks

 I know it might sound a little odd to slather your chicken in sugar, but it really is a game-changing ingredient.
-As the drumsticks bake the sugar caramelizes and helps crisp up the skin.
+As the drumsticks bake, the sugar caramelizes and helps crisp up the skin.
 The sweetness also helps balance out the spice and salt in the flavour paste too.
 You get a nice sticky, BBQ flavour with help from the smoked paprika.

 Chicken Drumsticks Marinade

 If you want to prep the drumsticks ahead of time and marinate them, you absolutely can.
-In fact this will help inject some of the flavour into the chicken.
-If you’re doing this I recommend adding a touch of acidity, something like lemon or lime juice.
+In fact, this will help inject some of the flavour into the chicken.
+If you’re doing this, I recommend adding a touch of acidity, something like lemon or lime juice.
 This will not only help thin out the paste, but will also help tenderize the chicken as it marinates.

 Process shots: add seasoning and oil to small pot (photo 1), stir to combine (photo 2), pour over chicken drumsticks (photo 3), stir to combine (photo 4).